rocky-linux/documentation/docs/books/admin_guide/15-three-swordsmen.md

 * array
 * ...

-**The working principle of `awk`**: Similar to relational databases, it supports processing of fields (columns) and records (rows).
+**The working principle of `awk`**: Similar to relational databases, it supports processing fields (columns) and records (rows).
 By default, `awk` treats each line of a file as a record and places these records in memory for line-by-line processing, with a portion of each line treated as a field in the record.
 By default, delimiters to separate different fields use spaces and tabs, while numbers represent different fields in the row record.
 To reference multiple fields, separate them with commas or tabs.

 A simple example that is easy to understand：